10 Morning Habits for Better Gut Health

 Coffee can fit into a healthy morning routine for many people, but drinking coffee before water or food may not feel good for everyone.
 Some people notice stomach discomfort, jitters, or urgency when they drink coffee on an empty stomach.

 A simple approach is to drink water first, then have coffee with or after breakfast if that feels better for you.
-If coffee worsens reflux, stomach pain, anxiety, or sleep, speak with a healthcare professional or consider reducing intake.
+If you want more morning drink ideas, read 11 Drinks for Gut Health and Digestion.

 Habit #8: Be Thoughtful With Digestive Enzymes